 This rise could be because of the increase in awareness about the value of luxury brands.
 It could also be due to an increase in dealers who specialise in pre-owned luxury watches.

 Whatever the case, you can mitigate the risk of theft using watch registration services and insurance.

-If your watch collection is worth a relatively modest amount (less than S$2,000), a standard homeowner's insurance policy should cover the loss.
+If your watch collection is worth a relatively modest amount (less than S$2,000), a standard home insurance policy should cover the loss.
 The problem arises when you continue to add to your collection, and the value rises to a five-figure sum or more.
-In addition, the low sum insured of a standard homeowner’s insurance policy may also not provide adequate cover for your actual loss.
+In addition, the low sum insured of a standard home insurance policy may also not provide adequate cover for your actual loss.

 If you have acquired a significant collection, you should consider having a valuable articles coverage policy.
 Such a policy requires you to list your expensive watches separately and insure them up to their market value.
 This allows enthusiasts who own high-value precious timepieces to have peace of mind knowing they are sufficiently covered in the event of loss.

 The same can be done for those with other collections like jewellery, handbags or antiques.

 Daily wear and frequent travel would also increase the likelihood of theft, loss, and damage.

 Working with a watch on your wrist may cause strain on the clasp and straps and sometimes leading to strap failure.
 Leaving your watch in the hotel safe may not be as safe as you’d think as well, given their portability.